tushxr12/FinTechPortfolio/README.md

-# PortfolioPulse: Fintech Valuation Engine
+# FinTechPortfolio : Fintech Valuation Engine

 A high-performance **Fintech Backend Engine** designed to track investment portfolios, fetch real-time market data, and provide instant profit/loss analytics.
 Built with a focus on **Clean Architecture** and scalability using .NET 8.